A woman speaks on stage to an audience in a darkened Parkway Theater

 Attend an Event

-Join one of our virtual transcription sessions, or find other ways to meet Mapping Prejudice in local communities.
+Join one of our virtual community mapping sessions, or find other ways to meet Mapping Prejudice in local communities.

 Register for event